WHAT IS STOCK PRICE? ITS ROLE IN FINANCIAL INVESTMENT

 Index

-What is stock price – an important indicator showing the value of a company on the stock market.
+What is stock price – a stock index Stock price is an important indicator of a company's value on the stock market.
 It reflects investors' confidence in the company's future prospects.
 Stock price plays a decisive role for investors, affecting their decisions to buy, sell or hold stocks.
 Through stock price analysis, investors can develop effective investment strategies and optimize financial investment profits.

 1. What is stock price?